BadMagic100/HollowKnight.Rando3Stats/README.md

 ## Acknowledgements

 * The Hollow Knight Speedrun Discord, for inspiring the idea
-* Phenomenol, for helping me get started on my first HK mod
+* Phenomenol and the HK Modding Discord for helping me get started on my first HK mod and get integrated with Rando.